Richard R. John

-Richard R. John, Jr. (born 1959) is an American historian who specializes in the history of business, technology, communications, and the state.
+Richard Rodda John, Jr. (born 1959) is an American historian who specializes in the history of business, technology, communications, and the state.
 He is a professor of history and communications at Columbia University.

 Life and career

 John was born in Lexington, Massachusetts in 1959.
 His father, Richard R. John, Sr., was the distinguished director of the U.S. Department of Transportation's Volpe Center from 1989 to 2004.
 He attended Lexington High School and went on to Harvard University where between 1981 and 1989, he earned a B.A. in social studies (magna cum laude), an M.A. in history, and a Ph.D. in the history of American civilization.
 He wrote his dissertation under the joint direction of Alfred D. Chandler Jr. and David Herbert Donald.

 Academic posts

 After serving as a teaching fellow in history, history and literature, and social studies at Harvard, John held a two-year postdoctoral fellowship at the College of William and Mary.
 He joined the history faculty at the University of Illinois at Chicago in 1991, where he taught until 2009.
 He is a professor of history and communications at Columbia University, where he advises graduate students in the Columbia Journalism's School's Ph.
 D. program in communications.
 He regularly teaches a required course — History Essentials — in the journalism school's M.S. program.
-He is a core member of Columbia's history faculty, where he advises Ph.
-D. students in history.
+He is a core member of Columbia's history faculty, where he advises Ph.D. students in history.
 He also teaches undergraduate and graduate courses in the history of capitalism, the history of communications, social theory (including Contemporary Civilization), and American studies.
 Between 1983 and 1987, John served as managing and consulting editor of the Business History Review.
 He has been a fellow at the Newberry Library in Chicago and the Smithsonian Institution's Woodrow Wilson Center in Washington, D. C. He was the founder and coordinator of the Newberry Library Seminar on Technology, Politics, and Culture, which ran from 1998 to 2007.
 In 2001 and 2011, he served as a visiting professor at the École des Hautes Études en Sciences Sociales (EHESS) in Paris.
 In 2002, he was awarded the Harold F. Williamson Prize for a scholar at mid-career who has made "significant contributions to the field of business history," by the Business History Conference, an international professional society dedicated to the study of institutional history, which elected John its president for 2010-2011.
 Among the institutions that have sponsored his research are the College of William and Mary, the American Antiquarian Society, and the National Endowment for the Humanities, which awarded him a faculty fellowship in 2008.
 In 2019 he was awarded a Guggenheim Foundation fellowship for his research on the American antimonopoly tradition.